Your quality of life— carefully considered

 INSIGHT INTO divorce mediation

 Mediation is a dispute resolution technique designed to help divorcing couples who are unable to reach a mutually acceptable agreement regarding issues such as asset division, spousal support and child custody.
-Paul Benson III is highly experienced at serving as a financial expert in both early-stage and late-stage mediation.
+Paul Benson III is highly experienced at serving as a financial resource in both early-stage and late-stage mediation.

 Early-stage mediation